kevinyao0901/Introduction-to-Data-Science-and-Engineering/Amazon/Readme.md

 ![amazon-logo](https://github.com/kevinyao0901/Introduction-to-Data-Science-and-Engineering/blob/main/Amazon/amazon-logo.png)

-:sunny:I have chose to study the Amazon dataset which I found online.You can viewed my preliminary analysis in [basic_statistic.py](https://github.com/kevinyao0901/Introduction-to-Data-Science-and-Engineering/blob/main/Amazon/basic_statistic.py).For this file, I storeed the output visual pictures in [results](https://github.com/kevinyao0901/Introduction-to-Data-Science-and-Engineering/tree/main/Amazon/results).
+:sunny:I have chose to study the Amazon dataset which I found online.

+Before officially starting my research, I did some preparation work to have a brief view of my data.You can viewed my preliminary analysis in [basic_statistic.py](https://github.com/kevinyao0901/Introduction-to-Data-Science-and-Engineering/blob/main/Amazon/basic_statistic.py).For this file, I storeed the output visual pictures in [results](https://github.com/kevinyao0901/Introduction-to-Data-Science-and-Engineering/tree/main/Amazon/results).

-:sunny:For a far deep study to the data,I did the research in [data_analyse.ipynb](https://github.com/kevinyao0901/Introduction-to-Data-Science-and-Engineering/blob/main/Amazon/data_analyse.ipynb).You can take a look.And also I make a [display](https://github.com/kevinyao0901/Introduction-to-Data-Science-and-Engineering/blob/main/Amazon/results/visual_screen.png) for the data using Dataease.
+:sunny:For a far deep study of the data,I did the research in [data_analyse.ipynb](https://github.com/kevinyao0901/Introduction-to-Data-Science-and-Engineering/blob/main/Amazon/data_analyse.ipynb).You can take a look.And also I make a [display](https://github.com/kevinyao0901/Introduction-to-Data-Science-and-Engineering/blob/main/Amazon/results/visual_screen.png) for the data using Dataease.

 I will list my report & code & running result here but I recommend you to view them yourself.